PROPOSAL ON INDUSTRIAL PATENTS TO HELP SPREAD KNOWLEDGE

-It was in 1999, with the protest marches in Seattle against the World Trade Organization (WTO), that the world’s attention first became focused on the topic of patents and intellectual property rights, putting this issue on the political agenda of the world’s social movements.
+In 1999, the Seattle World Trade Organisation (WTO) protests brought the issue of patents and intellectual property into the spotlight, making it part of the political agenda of the world’s social movements.

-Guna wants to look to the future, committing itself to guaranteeing its contribution to the well-being of the community, without using its resources to “protect the past”.
+GUNA looks to the future, working hard to guarantee the wellbeing of the community, and is not interested in allocating resources to “protect the past”.

-In a nutshell, we hope that in future there will be a more “holistic” approach to the management of knowledge, just as homeopathy proposes a holistic approach to the patient’s health.
+In a nutshell, we would like to see a more “holistic” approach to the management of knowledge in the future, just as we propose a holistic approach to the health of our patients.

 Dr. Alessandro Pizzoccaro